Table of Contents

 Working with Fields

 Knack uses very specific field types to ensure maximum utility within your app.
 Field types tell Knack what type of data is stored in a field and how to use it.
-Some of these fields have multiple components, like name and address fields.
-For example, a name field can be split into first and last names.

-When using a Scenario create a new Knack record you’ll have to fill in the individual components for these fields to ensure they are added to your app correctly.
+When using Knack as a trigger, you can choose to use the formatted value of these fields, or you can use the individual components.
+When using a Scenario to create a new Knack record, you’ll have to fill in the individual components for these fields to ensure they are added to your app correctly.

-For example, the “First” and “Last” names of a name field can be used when submitting to a service requiring separate name fields.
+For example, the “First” and “Last” names of a person field can be used when submitting to a service requiring separate name fields.
 If you need to submit a full name to a connected service, you can combine these fields.

 Files and Images